-C The period in or over which the benefits are expected to occur
+C. The period in or over which the benefits are expected to occur

 Council provided infrastructure that supports growth has very long useful lives.
 The growth capacity that new infrastructure provides is recovered from development as it occurs over time.
-Developers paying contributions only pay for the additional capacity that they create the need for, and will benefit from.
-General rates fund the maintenance and renewal of these assets
+Current developers only pay for the proportion of the capacity that they will use.
+General rates fund the maintenance and renewal of these assets.